 Where are the world leaders that are declaring it is time to turn to the Almighty God, the one true God

 for His guidance?
-Who is declaring that there is only one rightful King over the nations, and His name is
+Who is declaring that there is only one rightful king over the nations, and His name is

-Yeshua, the One who saves?
+Yeshua-Jesus, the one who saves?
 What leader is calling for national repentance?
 The silence is deafening;

-even among many church leaders.
+even among some church leaders.
 Don't look to these leaders as if they are your savior.

 There is only one Savior and one King!
-It is time to lay hold of our trust, to make Jesus our refuge before it is too late.
+It is time to lay hold of our trust, to make Jesus our refuge,

 Oh, people of God, blessed is the man whose trust is the Lord!